rouault/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

   The iteration might be reset with ResetReading().
 Mixing calls to GetNextFeature() and GetNextRecordBatch() is not recommended, as the behaviour will be unspecified (but it should not crash).

-  Options passed to this method should be identical between calls, and the same as the ones provided to GetRecordBatchSchema().

   When this method returns true, and the array is no longer needed, it must be released with the following procedure, to take into account that it might